ashleysally00/seo-structured-data-fixes/README.md

 3. **Schema should match reality**: Since I no longer sell directly through my site, LocalBusiness is incorrect.
 WebSite schema is the right fit.

-4. **Tools help uncover hidden issues**: SEMrush and Google's Rich Results Test revealed proems I couldn't see just by browsing the site.
+4. **Tools help uncover hidden issues**: SEMrush and Google's Rich Results Test revealed problems I couldn't see just by browsing the site.

 5. **SEO is iterative**: Each fix leads to the next test.
 Visibility builds through steady corrections, not one-time changes.